Dragonmystic707/exalted-reincarnated/docs/System/Spells.md

 Focusing on a specific, known memory, the Sorcerer makes a (Wits + Sorcery) roll vs the Target’s Guile.

-If successful, they place an pure-cut emerald (Resources 2) on the forehead of their target, and siphon the memory away into the gem.
+If successful, they place a pure-cut emerald (Resources 2) on the forehead of their target, and siphon the memory away into the gem.
 The target may no longer relive the memory.
 Anyone with the gem may spend 1m, clasp it to their forehead and relive it.